 13) Play it big if you’re small, and play it small if you’re big.

 14) Don’t be afraid to crawl before you run.

-The final chapter of The Thank You Economy contained little thoughts, ideas, and snippets in a style which echoed Seth Godin’s own approach.
-Paying homage to Zappos and its legendary founder Tony Hsieh, it reproduced Hsieh’s email to all Zappos employees following its sale via a share swap to Amazon.
-Gary cited this as an example of how one should communicate to one’s employees in a company obsessed with a customer centric culture.
+Gary paid homage to Zappos and its legendary founder Tony Hsieh.
+He reproduced Hsieh’s email to all Zappos employees following its sale via a share swap to Amazon in the book, and cited this as an example of how you should communicate to your employees in a company obsessed with a customer centric culture.

-Work related burnout is a very real issue in this day and age, and trying to be all things to your customer may derail your own health and peace of mind if it borders on obsession-compulsion.
+Work related burnout is a very real issue in this day and age.
+Trying to be all things to your customer may derail your own health and peace of mind if it borders on obsession-compulsion.

 Sign up to receive monthly updates